seanhess/seanhess.github.com/_posts/2015-08-19-practical-haskell-json-api.md

 Define Types for your API
 -------------------------

 We can make data types that describe our API.
 Here we have a `User` object with two fields.
-Add these to `src/Main.hs` at the top level
+Add these to `src/Main.hs` at the top level.

-    data User = User { userId :: Int, userName :: String }
+    data User = User { userId :: Int, userName :: String } deriving (Show)

 We can define some hard-coded users